KaikePing/SynPL/readme.md

 ## Datasets

-Two Datasets used in this project.
+Two Datasets are used in this project.

-- A total of 454 synonym multiple-choice questions from TOEFL® test
+- A total of 454 synonym multiple-choice questions from the TOEFL® test
 - [WordNet](https://www.nltk.org/howto/wordnet.html)

-Due to copyright issue, I can't share the TOEFL® test dataset here.
+Due to copyright issues, I can't share the TOEFL® test dataset here.

 ## Question structure

-A typical example of synonym multiple-choice questions from TOEFL® test would be like this:
+A typical example of synonym multiple-choice questions from the TOEFL® test would be like this:

 > 45\.
 Coincident with concerns about the accelerating loss of species and habitats has been a growing **appreciation** of the importance of biological diversity, the number of species in a particular ecosystem, to the health of the Earth and human well-being.
 >